Saravanan460/youtube-downloader/README.md

+Here is the clean, formatted, and copy-paste-ready `README.md` for your GitHub repository.
+It focuses entirely on getting users set up quickly, explains the necessary FFmpeg/Node.js steps simply, and shows them how to make the invisible desktop shortcut!

+---

-🎬 Universal Media Downloader Pro
+# 🎬 Universal Media Downloader Pro

 A lightweight, modern Windows desktop application for downloading and instantly trimming high-quality media from YouTube and Instagram.
 Built with Python, yt-dlp, FFmpeg, and CustomTkinter.

 Universal Media Downloader Pro is a sleek, Python-based desktop application designed to solve the frustrations of slow, ad-filled web downloaders.
 It uses multi-threaded connections to bypass network throttling and allows for instant, precision video trimming without the need for slow frame-by-frame re-encoding.

+---

- Features
+## ✨ Features

 * 🖥️ **Premium Desktop UI:** A dark-themed, native Windows experience built with CustomTkinter—no ugly terminal windows.